gradle/gradle/subprojects/docs/src/docs/release/notes.md

     ext.myProperty == 'some value'
     assert myProperty == 'some value'

+### Customization to IDE configuration mappings

+Changes to a configuration mapping to IDEA scopes or to Eclipse classpath using `+=` operator cannot use configuration instance as a right-hand side value.
+Using a single item list like `[ configurations.myConfig ]` works.

 ### Removed deprecated plugins

 - `code-quality` plugin replaced by `checkstyle` and `codenarc`.